 Students can earn the Illinois State Seal of Biliteracy by demonstrating high levels of proficiency in English and an additional language.
 Illinois public universities will accept the State Seal of Biliteracy as equivalent to 2 years of foreign language coursework taken during high school if a student's high school transcript indicates that he or she received the State Seal of Biliteracy.
-Current languages available are Arabic, Chinese, French, German, Hebrew, Hindi, Italian, Korean, Japanese, Polish, Portuguese, Russian, Spanish, and Thai.
-For more information go to: https://adc.d211.org/Page/6681.
+For more information go to: https://adc.d211. org/Page/6681.